Biggest E3 2019 News So Far: Ten Great Things

 A vague trailer showing a long-haired man blacksmithing and a quick shot of a knight were the introduction to the new game Elden Ring.
 FromSoftware president Hidetaka Miyazaki, of Dark Souls fame, partnered with George R.R.
 Martin to develop this new mythology.
 Announced during Microsoft’s pre-E3 panel, this game promises beautiful game cinematography.
 It will be available only for Windows and Xbox, published by Bandai Namco.

-Number Six: Jedi Order Biggest E3 2019 News for Star Wars Fans
+Number Six: Jedi Fallen Order Biggest E3 2019 News For Star Wars Fans

 Since Starkiller hung up his dual-lightsabers, Star Wars fans clamored for a new game to take its place.
 Fans of the franchise have had Lego games, the MMORPG The Old Republic (the spiritual successor to KOTOR), and the new Battlefront series.
 Yet, Jedi Order marks a return to the third-persona adventure game area for Star Wars.
 Set in between the prequel and original trilogies, the game follows a young Jedi who survived Order 66 played by Gotham’s Cameron Monaghan.
 The gameplay footage also revealed a cameo from Rogue One’s Saw Guerra, as played by Forrest Whittaker.